Private Preview

 How does the Raptor fit with the Spyder disc drill?+

 Many Raptor customers operate low-disturbance seeding systems where standing residue provides agronomic benefits at seeding.
-K-Hart is the only stripper header manufacturer that also builds equipment designed to seed directly into that residue.
+K-Hart manufactures both the Raptor stripper header and Spyder disc drill, and builds with that connection in mind.

 What crops does the Raptor work in?+